kpmcc/fpga_example_projects/README.md

 # FPGA Example Projects

-Here are some simple example projects to demonstrate a few different methods of writing testbenches for a design, and to show simple project setups.
+I'll be posting some simple example projects here to demonstrate a few different methods of writing testbenches for a design, and to show simple project setups.
 Hopefully these will be useful as templates for starting projects of your own!
+For now it's just a simple adder, but more is coming soon.

 ### Directory structure of examples